An unmedicated hospital delivery or, a natural baby delivery would be one with the least intervention as possible including without an epidural.

 And I’m not just talkin’ about your cervix here. 🙂

 If you’ve decided you won’t get an epidural, just prepare for God to test you.
 To open up the gates of a “sunny side up” presentation, or getting stuck at 9 centimeters.
-You need to be aware that it is going to be VERY painful, and it if it is putting you over the edge, you need to do something about it.
+You need to be aware that it is going to be VERY painful, and if it is putting you over the edge, you need to do something about it.
 If you are stressed to the max, you send out stressors to your baby.
 When they come out, they’re stressed out too, and they don’t want to breathe.
-No bueno.
+No Bueno.

 Again, I love natural labor.
 I just think you need to be prepared and educated to go into it.
 TONS of women do it, it just requires extra effort, and some luck. 🙂